patrick-replogle/Data-Structures/Data_Structures_Questions.md

 ## Doubly Linked List

-1. What is the runtime complexity of `ListNode.insert_after`?
+1. What is the runtime complexity of `ListNode.insert_after`? o(1)

-2. What is the runtime complexity of `ListNode.insert_before`?
+2. What is the runtime complexity of `ListNode.insert_before`? o(1)

-3. What is the runtime complexity of `ListNode.delete`?
+3. What is the runtime complexity of `ListNode.delete`? o(1)

-4. What is the runtime complexity of `DoublyLinkedList.add_to_head`?
+4. What is the runtime complexity of `DoublyLinkedList.add_to_head`? o(1)

-5. What is the runtime complexity of `DoublyLinkedList.remove_from_head`?
+5. What is the runtime complexity of `DoublyLinkedList.remove_from_head`? o(1)

-6. What is the runtime complexity of `DoublyLinkedList.add_to_tail`?
+6. What is the runtime complexity of `DoublyLinkedList.add_to_tail`? o(1)

-7. What is the runtime complexity of `DoublyLinkedList.remove_from_tail`?
+7. What is the runtime complexity of `DoublyLinkedList.remove_from_tail`? o(1)

-8. What is the runtime complexity of `DoublyLinkedList.move_to_front`?
+8. What is the runtime complexity of `DoublyLinkedList.move_to_front`? o(1) if you know the placement of the node, otherwise o(n) if you must search for the node first.

-9. What is the runtime complexity of `DoublyLinkedList.move_to_end`?
+9. What is the runtime complexity of `DoublyLinkedList.move_to_end`? o(1) if you know the placement of the node, otherwise o(n) if you must search for node first.

-10. What is the runtime complexity of `DoublyLinkedList.delete`?
+10. What is the runtime complexity of `DoublyLinkedList.delete`? o(1) if you know the placement of the node, otherwise o(n) if you must search for node first.

         a.
 Compare the runtime of the doubly linked list's `delete` method with the worst-case runtime of the JS `Array.splice` method.
 Which method generally performs better?

+        DLL = o(1) if you know the placement of the node, otherwise o(n) if you must search for node first.
+        Array.splice worst case will be o(n) since elements will need to be re-indexed.

 ## Binary Search Tree